 Crimp the edges using a fork.

-Brush the tops with vegan creamer (or just some sweetened nondairy milk).
-This tep is optional.
+Brush the tops with vegan creamer (or just some sweetened nondairy milk) using a silicone basting brush .
+This step is optional.
 It’s only to help the tops get a little brown in the oven.

 Bake at 375º for 20 minutes.
 Cool before serving or wrapping up.

 * I use mostly organic ingredients when I cook, but I realize that not everyone has the disposable income to purchase all organic ingredients.
 Therefore, I only specify organic on the ingredients that really matter - when buying the organic version is the only way to ensure that the item is vegan.